WhiteWatermelon1663/Manipulation-Basics/Guides/Extracting stat files.md

 Now you are left with some files, they contain all of the stats that you will ever need.

-I reccomend you read thru the "READ THIS BEFORE STARTING" that "mpstatssetup(1).xml" typically has.
+I recomend you read thru the "READ THIS BEFORE STARTING" that "mpstatssetup(1).xml" typically has.
 If you cant find it, I left it in: https://github.com/WhiteWatermelon1663/Manipulation-Basics/blob/main/Guide%20Resources/Stat%20Files/Stat%20File%20Read%20Me.md